 Visit the Museum

-Also included are tools and stories of the traditional trades that formed the basis of our early economy, from fishing and transport during the 'Age of Sail', to agriculture and lumbering.
+Exhibits hold items of daily use from the homes of German and English settlers and their tools and stories of the traditional trades that formed the basis of our early economy, from fishing and transport during the 'Age of Sail', to agriculture and lumbering.

 Our Local History